Base milestones on objective evaluation of working systems.

-Planning for and presenting an effective system demo requires some work on the part of the teams, but it is the only way to get the fast feedback needed to build the right Solution.
+Planning for and presenting a useful system demo requires some work and preparation by the teams.
+But it’s the only way to get the fast feedback needed to build the right solution.

-The System Demo occurs at the end of every Iteration.
-It provides an integrated, aggregate view of the new Features that have been delivered by all the teams on the train in the most recent iteration.
-It provides the ART with a fact-based measure of current, system-level progress within the Program Increment (PI) and is the only true measure of ART velocity.
-Achieving this means that the teams must implement the scalable engineering practices necessary to support integration and synchronization across the ART.
+The system demo occurs at the end of every Iteration.
+It provides an integrated, comprehensive view of the new Features delivered by the ART over the past iteration.
+It offers the ART a fact-based measure of current, system-level progress within the Program Increment (PI).
+It’s the true measure of ART velocity and progress.
+Achieving this requires implementing the scalable engineering practices necessary to support Continuous Integration across the ART.

-At the end of each PI, a special system demo is held.
-It is a somewhat more structured and formal affair, as it demonstrates the accumulation of all the features that have been developed over the course of the PI.
-This demo is usually held as part of the Inspect and Adapt workshop, which feeds into the retrospective and various measures of PI progress, including the predictability Measure.
+At the end of each PI, the ART holds a final PI system demo that shows all the features developed over the last PI.
+Since its scope is larger, the audience may be broader and include customers, Portfolio representatives, and other additional stakeholders.
+This demo is usually part of the Inspect and Adapt (I&A) event, which feeds into the retrospective and various PI progress metrics, including the ‘program predictability measure’ and ‘program performance metrics.’

 Balancing Integration Effort and Feedback

 The goal of the system demo is to learn from the most recent development experience and adjust the course of action.
-However, when the concerns for an ART span software, hardware, mechanical systems, supplier-provided components, etc., integrating all assets every two weeks may consume too much capacity and create an unacceptable transaction cost.
-Simply, continuous integration may not be economical or practical in such environments.
+However, some components don’t lend themselves to continuous integration – hardware, mechanical systems, and supplier-provided components, and scarce components due to costs or availability.
+Continuous integration may not be economical or practical in such environments.

-However, no or deferred integration is far worse; it significantly inhibits learning and creates a false sense of security and velocity.
-Therefore, if full integration is not practical, it is critical to find the right balance, and to also continuously improve integration and testing automation to lower the cost of future integrations.
-Figure 2 shows a U-curve cost optimization for integration efforts.
+However, deferred integration, or none at all, is far worse.
+It significantly inhibits learning and creates a false sense of security and velocity.
+Therefore, if this is not practical, it’s critical to find the right balance and to continuously improve integration and testing automation to lower the cost of future integrations.
+Figure 2 shows a ‘u-curve’ cost optimization for integration efforts.